boazbk/tcs/lec_07_other_models.md

 Note that this function satisfies that for every string $\sigma \in \{0,1\}^*$ encoding a valid configuration, $NEXT_p(\sigma)$ differs from $\sigma$ in at most $3(a+b+3)$ coordinates which is a constant independent of the length of the input or the number of times the program was executed.
 :::

-[confignandppdef](){.ref} is a little cumbersome, but ultimately a configuration is simply a string that encodes a _snapshot_ of the state of the NAND++ program at a given point in the execution.
+[confignandppdef](){.ref} is a little cumbersome, but ultimately a configuration is simply a string that encodes a _snapshot_ of the state of the NAND-TM program at a given point in the execution.
 (In operating-systems lingo, it would be a  ["core dump"](https://goo.gl/AsccXh).)
 Such a snapshot needs to encode the following components:

 1. The current value of the index variable `i`.